evanwill/_drafts/_notes/ukulele-strings.md

 They feel good on fingers, smooth.

 PhD doesn't publish diameters anywhere I could find.
+The G string seems thicker than other sets, enough to stick in the nut, requiring some extra attention to tune.

 Material is "PVDF", some sort of fluorocarbon.

 ### Worth Brown